Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Wallets-AltPayments/Apple-Pay/Apple-Pay.md

 # Apple Pay

-Commerce Hub allows developers to quickly enable secure and convenient Apple Pay payments in their app or website.
+Apple Pay is a digital wallet platform and online payment system developed by Apple to power in-app and tap-to-pay purchases on mobile devices, enabling users to make payments with iPhones, iPads, and Apple Watches.

 <!-- theme: info -->
->Apple Pay is available to cardholders at participating banks in supported countries.
+> Apple Pay is available to cardholders at participating banks in supported countries.
 Refer to Apple’s [participating banks](https://support.apple.com/en-us/HT204916) documentation to learn about supported banks and countries.

 ---